-The power of advanced audit analytics has been added to Bookmarks.
+The power of advanced audit analytics has been saved

 The power of advanced audit analytics